National, regional, and international project funding programs

 • Study/learning/teaching mobility activities.

-• Multiplier events: actions likely to ensure greater dissemination and development of the program.
+• Actions likely to ensure increased dissemination and development of the program (multiplier events), known as "dissemination events."

 • Exceptional activities.